Menu

 African Flower crochet with scissors, dk yarn and darning needles.

-This African Flower pattern is written in UK terms.
+This African Flower pattern is written in UK terms but switchable to US terms below.

 • Slip Stitch(s): ss(s): Insert hook, yarn over, pull through stitch and loop on hook.